Angadbcit/bcit-2420-1/assignment1.md

 # This my assignment 1

-All levels (1-3) are done with refernces provided at the bottom.
+All levels (1-3) are done with refernces provided at the bottom and in-text.

 ## Question